Our service offers support through the following projects:

 We provide fun activities & care for disabled children aged 0-10yrs at local venues and parks across the City and also extra activities for school age children in school holidays.
 We support & motivate children to take risks and explore new play opportunities, providing one to one or two to one individual support where needed.
-Transport may be offered to children who are unable to access activities themselves.

 Here are a list of just a few of the activities that we provide:

 - Dance with a qualified teacher at a local dance school

 - Skiing with a qualified coach at Festival Park